2022-2025 Events & Things

 A few Events....

-In December 2022, Jack was the kickoff speaker at The Advanced Drug Development Conference in Boston.
-December, 2023, he was back again as an panelist discussing how to improve the partnerships between universities and biopharms companies.
-Just such a superb group of senior managers with a critical life-saving mission!
+In December 2022 and '23, Jack was the kickoff speaker at The Advanced Drug Development Conference in Boston discussing how to improve partnerships between universities and biopharma companies.

--In December, '22 and November, '23 Jack was the speaker at IEEE's ENET conference where he talked about Sales & Marketing Processes, Tools, Technology, & Metrics.
+-In December, '22, November, '23 and again in '24, Jack was the speaker at IEEE's ENET conference where he talked about Sales & Marketing Processes, Tools, Technology, & Metrics.
+Love this group of enthusiastic entrepreneurs!

 -In June 2021 Jack and his wife, Jan, donated $10m to Tufts University naming the Derby Entrepreneurship Center@Tufts